Podcasts: All the latest from the SCN family of Pittsburgh Steelers shows, Friday edition

 Take a deep dive into the world of Steelers social media from a yinzer perspective as Steel Curtain Network proudly presents a very unique show that highlights “What Yinz Talkin’ Bout”.

-The Steelers Preview: How much stock should be put into the NFL Combine?

-The NFL Combine is here.
-How much does it define when it comes to the decision making of GMs?
+Free Agency is upon the NFL and the Pittsburgh Steelers.
+There are wish lists and possibilities for Omar Kan and company, but what players in search of a new deal are on the short list?
 This is just one of the subjects that will be discussed and speculated on in the latest edition in the flagship show of the Steel Curtain Network’s family of podcasts with Jeff Hartman, Dave Schofield, and Bryan Anthony Davis.

 Check out the rundown of the show: